gchure/phd/docs/src/chapter_07/section_10_generality.md

 between the examples.
 The bottom row illustrates the coarse graining of a simple repression motif in which the same repressor regulates multiple copies of the same gene.
-Rather than considering all states, the gene expression can calculated by considering one promoter and an effective copy number, described by the repressor fugacity $\lambda_r$ and is derived in @weinert2014.
+Rather than considering all states, the gene expression can be calculated by considering one promoter and an effective copy number, described by the repressor fugacity $\lambda_r$, and is derived in @weinert2014.
 Grayed-out states illustrate this further level of coarse graining.](ch7_figS23){#fig:twostate_archs short-caption="Various repression-based regulatory architectures and their coarse-grained states."}